We know it can rain “cats and dogs” — but frogs? What about periwinkles, eels, spiders, fish, black water, a substance like blood, or jelly?

 Such and more were recorded by a rather eccentric fellow named Charles Fort, a venerable grand-daddy of books about all things strange.
 Spending week upon week, year upon year, sifting through newspapers at major libraries (no Google back then), he had collected 294 such reports on this specific phenomenon alone by 1931.
 Since his time, there have been reports of inexplicable chunks of ice and even shredded flesh falling from clear blue skies — no planes overhead.
 During the 1960s was the report of a cadaver that came crashing onto the windshield of a car driven by a Mary Fuller of San Diego, with her son at the time.

 That had a ready explanation: at around the same time, though unnoticed by either one of them, two planes, a Pacific Southwest flight and a Cessna, had collided in the sky far above.
 Lo!
 You never know what will “hit you.”
 You can imagine the consternation.
 When it rains it… dumps coins?
+That has been recorded.

 Much of this (especially when it involves stones) is a hallmark of poltergeist activity.
+Some believe animals plummeting to earth herald end times.

 The Roman scribe Pliny the Elder wrote about falling fish back in the first century.